If you want to make videos as easily as possible, here are some pro tips on how best to use a video camera for easy, simple filmmaking.

-One of my favorite tips to share with people is to use your camera set on the wide angle lens as much as possible.
-In other words, shoot zoomed all the way out.
+One of my favorite tactics for easy video making is to use your camera set on the wide angle lens as much as possible.
+In other words, shoot with your camera zoomed all the way out.

 The wide angle setting is also easier to focus.
 You will not have hardly any focus issue if you are on a wide shot because wide angle lenses have a large depth of field.
 This means almost all of your picture is in focus automatically.

 Especially when the action is happening rapidly in front of you, not having to sweat precise focusing is a huge help in getting quality video.